Age Verification

 Do I need a permit to work as a sex worker?

 That depends on the canton.
-Geneva, Bern, Neuchâtel, Ticino and Valais have a reporting or registration requirement for sex workers.
-In Zurich, Basel-Stadt and many other cantons there is no personal permit, but brothel, salon and establishment operators require patents.
-To become self-employed, you must also register with the AHV as self-employed.
+Geneva, Bern, Neuchâtel, Ticino, and Valais require sex workers to register.
+In Zurich, Basel-Stadt, and many other cantons, there is no individual license required, but operators of brothels, salons, and other establishments must obtain a business license.
+If you are self-employed, you must also register as a self-employed person with the AHV in all of these cantons.

-Restricted areas are zones in which street prostitution is prohibited - usually residential areas, near schools, hospitals or religious buildings.
-The determination is made by the canton or municipality.
-Zurich has limited street prostitution to a few streets; Bern only allows it in the Kocherpark area; Basel has no official restricted areas in the city center.
-Indoor sex work (apartments, salons) is usually not affected by restricted areas.
+Restricted areas are zones where street prostitution is prohibited—typically residential neighborhoods, areas near schools, hospitals, or religious buildings.
+These zones are designated by the canton or municipality.
+Zurich has restricted street prostitution to a few streets; Bern permits it only in the Kocherpark area; Basel has no official restricted zones in the downtown area.
+Indoor sex work (apartments, salons) is generally not affected by restricted zones.

-Can I work as a sex worker in my rented apartment?
+Am I allowed to work as a sex worker in my rental apartment?

-In principle, yes, provided the apartment is rented out as a living space and there is no excessive commercial use (Art.
-257f CO).
-Attention: Many rental agreements contain clauses against commercial use - openly announcing the salon can lead to termination.
-Condominium associations can restrict sex work through regulations.
-Discreet, individual receptions are generally permitted, but a furnished salon with a shop window is not.
+In principle, yes, provided the apartment is rented as residential space and there is no excessive commercial use (Art.
+257f of the Swiss Code of Obligations).
+Note: Many lease agreements contain clauses prohibiting commercial use—publicly advertising a salon can lead to termination of the lease.
+Condominium associations may restrict sex work through their bylaws.
+Discreet, one-on-one meetings are generally permitted, but a fully equipped salon with a storefront is not.

 Pimping (Art.
-195 StGB) occurs when someone introduces a person into prostitution, monitors their freedom of action or determines the conditions of their sex work in order to derive financial benefits from it.
-Detention in prostitution is also punishable.
-Renting out rooms at market prices or brokering them for a one-off fee is not a criminal offence.
-The boundaries are fluid in individual cases - advice from a specialist center (Aspasia, Xenia, FIZ) is recommended.
+195 of the Swiss Criminal Code) occurs when someone induces a person into prostitution, controls their freedom of action, or dictates the conditions of their sex work in order to derive financial gain from it.
+Forcing someone to remain in prostitution is also a criminal offense.
+Renting rooms at market rates or acting as an intermediary for a one-time fee is not a criminal offense.
+The boundaries are fluid in individual cases—consultation with a specialized agency (Aspasie, Xenia, FIZ) is recommended.

-At what age can you work as a sex worker?
+At what age can you start working as a sex worker?

-From 18 years of age (Art.
-196 StGB).
-Sexual acts with minors for payment are punishable in Switzerland - both for the minor offering the service (protective function) and especially for the customer, who risks a prison sentence of up to 3 years.
+Ages 18 and older (Art.
+196 of the Swiss Criminal Code).
+Sexual acts with minors in exchange for payment are punishable by law in Switzerland—both for the minor offering the service (protective measure) and, in particular, for the client, who faces a prison sentence of up to three years.
 Switzerland raised the age limit from 16 to 18 in 2014.

 ← Back to the FAQ overview